 Located in the village on a tidal cove, this seasonal home is off the beaten path on a quiet dead end paved street.
 Oriented south, there is a yard on the shore for gardens, that also includes a small shop building.
 Built in the 19th Century, the owner has replaced the roof, the windows, 90% of the electrical, a floor with wide pine boards, and two new chimneys.
 Town water and sewer are a plus.
 Across the cove in plain view is a town park.

 Once a B & B, this three story circa 1870 Gothic Victorian is on on a quiet tree lined village side street.
 It's lot has frontage on two town roads, in front, and off the back yard.
-Much renovation inside and out has been done by the current owner, including a new hot air furnace, and a new stainless steel liner in the chimney.
-Extensive siding repair has been done.
+Much renovation inside and out has been done by the current owner, and more is in progress, including a new hot air furnace, and chimney liner, roof, and more .
 Surrounding homes in the neighborhood are also all 19th Century classics, and in very good condition.
 The attached barn with finished loft is a real plus.
 With permits, this property is a candidate for a multi-family home.

 SOLD...Although the the seller had installed a new septic system, drilled well, new wiring, new plumbing, a new kitchen, insulation, and bathroom, a little more renovation was needed.
 Private, and out of town on a small manageable lot.
 This is an early 19th century post and beam Cape Cod style with exposed beams.

 SOLD........With 2 soil tests, a survey, and tidal waterfront bordering Mills Pond, and Mills stream at the back of the property, there are several possible building sites.
 A fresh water brook flows through to a grassy salt water marsh to the shore.
 It had been divided on paper into two lots, but sold as one.